This post contains affiliate links, which help support the cost of running this website.

 Instructions

 - Place the eggs in a pot and cover them by at least 1 inch with water.
 Bring to a boil and immediately reduce the heat to a simmer.
-Simmer for 10 minutes.
-(If making this at high altitude higher than 5000 feet, simmer for 12 minutes.)
-Soak in ice water to cool.
+Simmer for 12 minutes.
+Transfer to a bowl of ice water to cool before peeling.

 - While the eggs are cooking, whisk the salt, 2 tablespoons of the mustard, and all of the vinegar together.
 Prep the capers, cornichons, garlic and place in a small bowl.
 Prep the parsley and set aside.

 - Remove the yolks from two of the hard boiled eggs, and thoroughly mash them in a small bowl with the remaining 2 tablespoons of mustard using a fork.
-Whisk it into the vinegar, and slowly add the olive oil while whisking.
+Whisk the mashed yolk into the vinegar, and slowly add the olive oil while whisking to emulsify.

 - Pro-Tip: Slowly pouring in the oil at a dribble helps ensure good emulsion in the sauce.